 I love biking.
 Not only it is a great means of transportation, it is fast and it is eco-friendly; but it also gives me a huge sense of freedom and closeness to nature.
-When I read that it was possible to visit Viñales National Park by bike, I had no doubt that I would want to do that.
+When I read that it was possible to visit in Parque Nacional Vinales by bike, I had no doubt that I would want to do that.
 And it was the best decision.

-For some reason, I had decided to visit Viñales at the very end of my trip to Cuba.
+For some reason, I had decided to visit Parque Nacional Vinales at the very end of my trip to Cuba.
 I am glad I did so.
 Although it is a fantastic country, and there are so many incredible places to visit in Cuba I think Viñales and its Mogotes Valley really are the cherry on the cake.

 The last stop before heading back to town was the terrace of Hotel Los Jazmines, from where there is an incredible view of the valley below.

+This post is brought to you by Claudia who blogs at My Adventures Across the World.
+She writes about biking in Cuba, a country I have always wanted to explore on two wheels.
 Claudia Tavani is a former human rights lawyer and academic from Cagliari (Sardinia) and is obsessed with travelling.
-After devoting her life to the protection of cultural identity, in November 2013 Claudia decided to give in to her biggest passion and started travelling around Latin America; she has hardly stopped since.
-Blogging came as a natural consequence, for Claudia wanted to let her family and friends be updated with her adventures.
+After devoting her life to the protection of cultural identity, in November 2013 Claudia decided to give in to her biggest passion and started travelling around Latin America.